-Last week we celebrated our 9 year wedding anniversary in Barcelona.
+Planning a wedding anniversary in Barcelona?
+Great idea!
+We celebrated our 9 year wedding anniversary in Barcelona and had a fabulous time.
 It was Bell’s first time in the capital of Catalunya, and my first visit to Spain’s second city in twelve years.
-I was first inspired to visit Barcelona during the 1992 Summer Olympics, when I was 13 and an avid sports fan.
+I was first inspired to visit Barcelona during the 1992 Summer Olympics, when I was 13.
 The outdoor diving venue, atop Barcelona’s Montjuic mountain, was one of the most memorable venues of the modern Olympic Games.
-Seeing the city in the backdrop as divers leaped into the sky was an incredible selling point for the city, and along with the coverage of Barcelona’s famed architecture and food, I vowed I would visit one day.
-Being of Greek American decent, I wish the 2004 Athens Games had been as successful for that city as it was for Barcelona.
+Seeing the city in the backdrop as divers leaped into the sky was an incredible selling point.
+Barcelona is one of Europe’s most picturesque cities with a fabulous culinary scene.
+Here are tips on how to spend a wedding anniversary in Barcelona!

 My first visit to Barcelona came eight years after the 92′ Summer Games, on a two-week winter break in college where I spent 3 days exploring the city’s famous sites and the places I watched on TV as a kid.
 I absolutely loved that visit, so much so that after college I decided I would attempt to move to Barcelona.
 Twelve years ago, before I arrived in Barcelona for my move from the USA, I stopped off in Amsterdam and traveled to Brugge, where I randomly met Bell for the first time in a hostel.
 She was on her way to Amsterdam too, and I needed to go back to catch my flight to Barcelona.
 We hung out one night in Amsterdam and she asked me if I wanted to join her in Rome for the end of her trip a few weeks later.